Treatment for ILD is based on the specific ILD diagnosis and the severity of disease.

-To remove the source of the problem, when possible,
+To remove the source of the problem, when possible

-To minimize and manage potential complications of ILD and
+To minimize and manage potential complications of ILD

 To improve or prevent deterioration in a person's quality of life.

-There often is a stigma often associated with oxygen.
+There often is a stigma associated with oxygen.
 Many people are embarrassed and are concerned with how it will look and worry about how it will change their lifestyle.
-There are different options for oxygen systems and people are still able to get out their homes and even travel.
-Most people find once they are on oxygen they are able to be more active as they are not as short of breath.
+There are different options for oxygen systems, and people are still able to get out their homes and even travel.
+Most people find once they are on oxygen, they are able to be more active, as they are not as short of breath.
 National Jewish Health can discuss what oxygen system will best fit your lifestyle.